bevyengine/bevy-website/content/learn/book/releasing-projects/compiling-less-code.md

 This is called **conditional compilation**.
 In Rust, this is done through the use of [feature flags](https://doc.rust-lang.org/cargo/reference/features.html).

-{% callout(type="info") %}

-Bevy's ECS makes dead code analysis surprisingly challenging.
-Systems are registered regardless of whether or not any entities with those components ever exist.
-All types referenced and methods used are then marked as alive, and the compiler cannot strip them from the final binary.

-As a result, disabling plugins or removing systems from schedules will not result in a binary size reduction.

-{% endcallout %}

 ## Bevy's Default Features

 Rust allows us to designate "default" features for Bevy, causing them to be automatically enabled for users who add Bevy to their project.